intfish/frak-slang/README.md

 ## Limitations

-* Preprocessor directives inside functions are not evauluated
+* Preprocessor directives inside functions are not evaluated
 * Unused variables and functions inside preprocessor directives are not culled
 * Comments on the same line as #include directives are not handled